Andrew-McGee/foam/README.md

 http://foamdemo.mcgee.technology/

-Juts point the host to your Ampache server and log in with your Ampache credentials.
+Just point the host to your Ampache server and log in with your Ampache credentials.

 ## Future Roadmap (after full stable release)